UNDP-Accelerator-Labs/Financial-inclusion-toolkit/3_Save/ssd.md

  - Ubiquitous mobile money services provided by private sector entities;
  - Private sector partners that can ensure the continuity and sustainability of the services;
  - An enabling environment for innovation, as defined by policy, legislation and best practices;
- - Good quality contextual information, such as the level of infrastructural support, physical and digital security, logistics, socio-political contexts, and how these elements will facilitate or hamper the use of digital technology.
+ - Good quality contextual information, such as the level of infrastructural support, physical and digital security, logistics, socio-political contexts, and how these elements will facilitate or hamper the use of digital technology;
- - Digital and financial literacy training;
+ - Digital and financial literacy training.

 In the long term, addressing the lack of banking infrastructure will also help sanduks transact more efficiently.